tuanpq1998/my-yt-custom-layout-changer-ext/README.md

 # my-yt-custom-layout-changer-ext
-It move the comment selection to sidebar.
+It move the comment section to sidebar.
 Now you can read comment while watching YT video.
 ![Example](EXAMPLE.png)